huhu/search-extension-core/README.md

 ## Builtin commands

-- HistoryCommand
+- HistoryCommand - A command to record search histories.
-- SimpleCommand
+- SimpleCommand - A simple command to quick setup a list item of [name, url, description] data search.
-- StatsCommand
+- OpenCommand - A command simply to quick open the specific url.

 ## License